Lucas1981/duck-hunt/README.md

 ## Reflection

+Oeh!
+What a homecoming!
+I wanted to make this for 30 years but couldn't figure things out and/or couldn't be bothered.
+Now - yes, with the aid of ChatGPT as well - I saw it through.
+I actually really liked the production process and going all punk on graphical assets, coming up with silly sounds to play as well - like the dog barking as a nod to the original game.
+Felt good to finally do this.

 So having finished the whole setup of the game, how do I look back on that process?
 It was actually very awesome to develop a game like this in such a relatively short period of time with ChatGPT guiding me through setting up all the classes and helping out on details of compiler issues, SFML implementations, tools to use, and when I got into syntax trouble.
+It really only took three weeks in total!

 One thing I definitely might reconsider is how to draw graphics.
 Right now, I just draw them and there is no order except for the order in which they just occur.
 I actually took out the main player class from my pool of actors so that I could draw that animation at the right time.
 Whether or not that is the right way to treat the actor - @igorski claimed it is actually a part of the UI so its representation should be handled by the UI class - can be debated.
 But to have the drawing hierarchy depend on the order in which elements are handled seems a little naive.
 I should probably stage all of these drawing actions, use a queue like I do for the sounds.
 Actually, you can use a priority queue and enqueue all the graphical assets with a "z-index" for priority, then dequeue the whole thing once the scene is set up in priority-order.

-I would probably add some more tools to make things neater and more precise, like Clang-Tidy or Cppcheck.
+I would probably also add some more tools to make things neater and more precise, like Clang-Tidy or Cppcheck.
 I'd do this early on, so that you kind of can keep up with the suggested changes, much like in the case of the IWYU tool.
 I'd also set up a Docker instance and run it with the ability to monitor the memory leaks.
 Clang-Tidy and Cppcheck prove tricky at times though, and annoyingly Cppcheck doesn't seem capable of applying the changes it suggests.
+I'd probably also set up a Docker image so I can monitor memory allocation and spot mem-leaks in runtime if they occur.
+I'll save it

 ## Todo